 Audit Trail Requirements

 HIPAA requires detailed audit logs of PHI access and processing.
+The Security Rule's audit controls standard at 45 CFR 164.312(b) requires mechanisms that record and examine activity in information systems that contain or use electronic protected health information.
 Zapier provides logs of automation runs, but the depth and retention may not satisfy compliance requirements.
 Custom systems can log every decision point, data access, and processing step to specifications your compliance team defines.

 Cost Comparison: Zapier Pricing vs. Custom AI ROI